 10 Year Grand National Trends

-With the first ever Grand National taking place back in 1839, the history of the famous race is there for all to see.
+With the first-ever Grand National taking place back in 1839, the history of the famous race is there for all to see.
 It has gone on to be run every year since, aside from five years during the Second World War, along with the 1993 race being declared void due to problems at the start.
 For those who like to look into the statistics of the iconic race meeting, here are some of the most relevant trends from the last ten years at Aintree:

-- Average age of winner: 8.8
+- The average age of winner: 8.8

 - 27 of the last 28 runners raced no more than 55 days previously.